waynodiablo/Oystercard/bookmark_manager/05_manipulating_table_data.md

 [Back to the Challenge Map](00_challenge_map.md)

-You should now have a students table (also known as a 'relation').
-However it currently contains nothing, so we need to start putting things in it in order to make use of it.
-In this challenge you will query, add, delete and update data in the table.
+We have created a Postgres database, and added one table to it.
+At the moment, there's no data in the table.
+However, we have added a data structure, ready to be filled with custom data.

+In this challenge, you will use SQL to add, delete, update, and **query** data in the table you created, inside your Postgres database.

 ## Learning Objectives covered